linode/docs/docs/development/how-to-install-r-on-ubuntu-and-debian.md

 title: 'How to install R on Ubuntu and Debian'
 ---

 [R is a programming language](https://www.r-project.org/about.html) used for statistical analysis in addition to data visualization.
-The language is highly extensible with the [Comprehensible R Archive Network(CRAN)](https://cran.r-project.org/) that hosts various R packages to produce publication quality figures, specialized computational tools, and more.
+The language is highly extensible with the [Comprehensive R Archive Network(CRAN)](https://cran.r-project.org/) that hosts various R packages to produce publication quality figures, specialized computational tools, and more.

 Although R can be installed through the default Debian or Ubuntu repository, the method outlined in this guide will ensure having the most up-to-date stable release.

 ## Install R on Ubuntu 16.04 and Debian 9

-1. Open `/etc/apt/source.list` and add the following line to the end of the file:
+1. Open `/etc/apt/sources.list` and add the following line to the end of the file:

     Ubuntu: